vbeakovic/pcrepair/README.md

 # Differences

-In the video course the project uses pug as template engine.
+* In the video course the project uses pug as template engine.
 The code in the repo uses handlebars instead.

+* The files were coded manually and not by using express-generator.
+Mainly as an exercise.